Guest Posting Policies

 How to Become a Guest Poster

 - If you feel your idea for a guest post would be a good fit, email us at email@example.com.
-Be sure to include a short (2 to 3 sentence) description of the post you would like to create, your full name, and any cancer-related organizations/associations/projects you are affiliated with.
+Be sure to include a short (two- to three-sentence) description of the post you would like to create, your full name, and any cancer-related organizations/associations/projects you are affiliated with.

 - A member of our editorial team will contact you within 10 days to let you know if your post idea has been accepted for development.
 You will have at least two weeks to create your post and submit it for review.
-For written posts, we’ll do some light editing for spelling and grammar.
-Then we will let you know if the post has been accepted for publication.
+After that, we will do as much or as little editing as needed and will let you know if the post has been accepted for publication.
 We reserve the right to decline any post at any time.